morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

     kibanaVersion: 7.15.0
 ```

-Here we change the version of Elasticsearch and Kibana to 7.15.0 as opposed to the default value in base 7.13.3.
+Here we changed the version of Elasticsearch and Kibana to 7.15.0 as opposed to the default value in base, 7.13.3.

 ## Crossplane vs. Helm

 When use Composition, you may notice that it is very similar to Helm templates since essentially they both compose a set of Kubernetes resources.
-From application deployment point of view, Crossplane, as a deployment tool, provides some building blocks that are very similar to what Helm provides, but they also have differences.
-In this section, I will explore these building blocks and make comparison with Helm from different aspects.
+From application deployment point of view, Crossplane, as a deployment tool, provides some building blocks that are very similar to what Helm does, but they also have differences.
+In this section, I will explore these building blocks and make one-to-one comparison between Crossplane and Helm.

 Before that, there is one thing you may need to know: Crossplane and Helm are not mutual exclusive.
 Instead, they can be combined together.
 For example, you have already seen that Crossplane managed resources can be made as template using Helm.
 Especially, when you only use Crossplane providers and do not use its comopsition feature, the Crossplane runtime with the provider is very similar to a Kubernetes controller or an operator.
 In such a case, using Helm to render Kubernetes resources managed by the controller or operator is a very common practice.

 ### Crossplane Composition vs. Helm Templates

 A Crossplane `Composition` resource defines way of composing a set of Kubernetes resources.
 It is equivalent to Helm templates which include a set of template files and each file maps to one or more Kubernetes resources.

-Instead of templating, Crossplane renders the `Composition` resource by extracting values from `CompositeResource` (XR) or `CompositeResourceClaim` (XRC) resource and patching to specific fields on managed resources.
+Instead of templating, Crossplane renders the `Composition` resource by extracting values from `CompositeResource` (XR) or `CompositeResourceClaim` (XRC) resource and patching it to specific fields on managed resources.
 This is very similar to Kustomize.

 Also, a Crossplane Configuration package typically includes a set of Compositions, which map to multiple Helm charts or sub-charts.